Sydney Harbour Bridge: Early proposals

 There had been plans to build a bridge as early as 1814, when convict and noted architect Francis Greenway reputedly proposed to Governor Lachlan Macquarie that a bridge be built from the northern to the southern shore of the harbour.
-In 1825, Greenway wrote a letter to the then "The Australian" newspaper stating that such a bridge would "give an idea of strength and magnificence that would reflect credit and glory on the colony and the Mother Country".
+In 1825, Greenway wrote a letter to The Australian newspaper stating that such a bridge would "give an idea of strength and magnificence that would reflect credit and glory on the colony and the Mother Country".

 Nothing came of Greenway's suggestions, but the idea remained alive, and many further suggestions were made during the nineteenth century.
 In 1840, naval architect Robert Brindley proposed that a floating bridge be built.
 Engineer Peter Henderson produced one of the earliest known drawings of a bridge across the harbour around 1857.
 A suggestion for a truss bridge was made in 1879, and in 1880 a high-level bridge estimated at £850,000 was proposed.

 In 1900, the Lyne government committed to building a new Central railway station and organised a worldwide competition for the design and construction of a harbour bridge, overseen by Minister for Public Works Edward William O'Sullivan.
 G.E.W.
 Cruttwell, a London based engineer, was awarded the first prize of £1,000.
 Local engineer Norman Selfe submitted a design for a suspension bridge and won the second prize of £500.
 In 1902, when the outcome of the first competition became mired in controversy, Selfe won a second competition outright, with a design for a steel cantilever bridge.
 The selection board were unanimous, commenting that, "The structural lines are correct and in true proportion, and... the outline is graceful".
 However due to an economic downturn and a change of government at the 1904 NSW State election construction never began.

 A unique three-span bridge was proposed in 1922 by Ernest Stowe with connections at Balls Head, Millers Point, and Balmain with a memorial tower and hub on Goat Island.